dave14305/FlexQoS/README.md

 - Remote Port: !80,443 (note the exclamation point to invert, i.e. NOT port 80 and NOT port 443)
 - Mark: 000000
 - Class: Gaming

+iptables rules that do not specify any IPv4 local or remote IP addresses will also apply to IPv6 traffic.
+IPv6 addresses are not permitted in any rule.

 #### AppDB Redirection Rules